 For many, traditional diet culture has taken this ability away from us, so as crazy as it may seem, this simple innate instinct may need to be relearned.
 Intuitive eating teaches you to distinguish between physical and emotional hunger, to end the cycle of guilt attached to food and begin to see food as a means to nourish and refuel the body.
 Whilst it may not offer a quick fix for weight loss, it’s great to see a move away from restrictive diets that are unsustainable in the long run.
 For more insight on being in tune with your hunger level, check out ‘How Hungry Are You?’

 The popularity of prebiotics, probiotics, and other gut-healthy options continued to rise throughout 2020, as health conscious consumers gave some more thought to their digestive wellness.
 Fermented products such as kombucha and kefir have started to hit the mainstream supermarket shelves, claiming to improve digestion by helping to restore balance in the gut.
 Kefir is a cultured, fermented drink made by adding cultures of yeast and lactic acid bacteria to milk.
 Sales of fermented jarred products such as sauerkraut and kimchi have also seen a rise in sales.
 While there’s definitely a buzz around such products, studies show that ensuring good intestinal health can support the immune system and anti-inflammatory responses so this could well be a trend worth getting behind.
-With around 30 strains of our beloved “good” bacteria, it’s a great source of probiotics which lead to better gut health, lower blood sugar levels, cholesterol and improved digestion.

-The demand of dairy alternatives continues to skyrocket as more and more Brits reduce their dairy intake or cut it out of their diets completely.
+The demand for dairy alternatives continues to skyrocket as more and more Brits reduce their dairy intake or cut it out of their diets completely.
 While milk alternatives such as soya and almond milk have shared the limelight for some years now, 2020 has been all about oat milk!
 Reasons for it’s huge popularity include it’s similar consistency to cow’s milk, it’s fairly neutral flavour and the fact it’s widely considered to be the most sustainable and environmentally-friendly of all the mainstream plant-based milks.
-The buzz around oat milk has also transcended the barista world as unlike other alt-mils, it doesn’t separate when added to coffee and great for creating some funky latte art.
+The buzz around oat milk has also transcended the barista world as unlike other alt-milks, it doesn’t separate when added to coffee and is great for creating some funky latte art.
 Why not give it a go in your next Starbucks order and see what all the fuss is about.

 This year many of us opted to reduce our alcohol intake, due to the associated health benefits this brings.
 This has led to companies racing to bring out non-alcoholic beers, spirits and cocktails in an attempt to satisfy the nation's thirst for hangover-free drinking.
 For the 1 in 5 teetotal British adults, this is great news, with the likes of Seedlip non-alcoholic gin, and Brew Dog’s range of alcohol free IPA’s providing great alternatives when the moment calls for a tipple!
 This trend is expected to continue into 2021, making dry January a little easier for the over 4 million of us pledging to take part.
 So, we’ll be frequenting the numerous ‘dry bars’ cropping up across the country, to enjoy booze-free spirits, saintly alcohol-free wines and sodas crafted from elderflower, nettle, ginseng and rhubarb.
 (Try a mocktail in the Village Pub!)

 CBD, is a legal chemical found in cannabis and can be sold in the UK, not to be confused with the psychoactive chemical, called THC.
 CBD is believed to hold a whole host of medicinal benefits, such as relaxation and relief of pain, nausea and anxiety.
 Studies that look into its effects are however inconclusive.
-This year we’re starting to see hemp and CBD based food and drink products popping up in cafes and restaurants across the country- but is this a trend that’s here to stay?
+This year we’re starting to see hemp and CBD based food and drink products popping up in cafes and restaurants across the country - but is this a trend that’s here to stay?